Alice Levine

-Alice Esme Levine (born 8 July 1986) is an English radio and television presenter, narrator, and comedian.
+Alice Levine (born 8 July 1986) is an English radio and television presenter, writer and narrator.

 Early life and education

 Levine was born in Beeston, Nottinghamshire.
-Her father is a retired lecturer at the University of Nottingham.
-Her mother is a caterer and former artist.
-She attended Alderman White School in Bramcote.

-Levine studied English at the University of Leeds, where she met Jamie Morton and James Cooper, her collaborators on My Dad Wrote a Porno.
+She studied English at the University of Leeds, where she met Jamie Morton and James Cooper, her collaborators on My Dad Wrote a Porno.
 She played an active part in Leeds Student Television, the university's TV station.